solana-labs/solana/docs/src/cluster/fork-generation.md

 2. Leader filters valid transactions.
 3. Leader executes valid transactions updating its state.
 4. Leader packages transactions into entries based off its current PoH slot.
-5. Leader transmits the entries to validator nodes \(in signed shreds\) 1.
-The PoH stream includes ticks; empty entries that indicate liveness of
+5. Leader transmits the entries to validator nodes \(in signed shreds\)

-   the leader and the passage of time on the cluster.
+   1. The PoH stream includes ticks; empty entries that indicate liveness of the leader and the passage of time on the cluster.

-   1. A leader's stream begins with the tick entries necessary complete the PoH

-      back to the leaders most recently observed prior leader slot.
+   2. A leader's stream begins with the tick entries necessary to complete PoH back to the leader's most recently observed prior leader slot.

-6. Validators retransmit entries to peers in their set and to further
+6. Validators retransmit entries to peers in their set and to further downstream nodes.

-   downstream nodes.

 7. Validators validate the transactions and execute them on their state.
 8. Validators compute the hash of the state.
-9. At specific times, i.e. specific PoH tick counts, validators transmit votes

-   to the leader.
+9. At specific times, i.e. specific PoH tick counts, validators transmit votes to the leader.

-   1. Votes are signatures of the hash of the computed state at that PoH tick
+   1. Votes are signatures of the hash of the computed state at that PoH tick count.

-      count

-   2. Votes are also propagated via gossip
+   2. Votes are also propagated via gossip.

-10. Leader executes the votes as any other transaction and broadcasts them to
+10. Leader executes the votes, the same as any other transaction, and broadcasts them to the cluster.

-    the cluster.

 11. Validators observe their votes and all the votes from the cluster.

 ## Partitions, Forks